fangfufu/httpdirfs/README.md

 Alternatively, you can specify your own configuration file by using the ``--config`` option.

-## Compilation
-### Debian 10 "Buster" and newer versions
-Under Debian 10 "Buster" and newer versions, you need the following packages:

-    libgumbo-dev libfuse-dev libssl-dev libcurl4-openssl-dev

-### Debian 9 "Stretch"
-Under Debian 9 "Stretch", you need the following packages:

-    libgumbo-dev libfuse-dev libssl1.0-dev libcurl4-openssl-dev

-If you get the following warnings during compilation,

-    /usr/bin/ld: warning: libcrypto.so.1.0.2, needed by /usr/lib/gcc/x86_64-linux-gnu/6/../../../x86_64-linux-gnu/libcurl.so, may conflict with libcrypto.so.1.1

-then this program will crash if you connect to HTTPS website.
-You need to check if you have ``libssl1.0-dev`` installed rather than ``libssl-dev``.
-This is you likely have the binaries of OpenSSL 1.0.2 installed alongside with the header files for OpenSSL 1.1.
-The header files for OpenSSL 1.0.2 link in additional mutex related callback functions, whereas the header files for OpenSSL 1.1 do not.

-You can check your SSL engine version using the ``--version`` flag.

 ### Debugging Mutexes
 By default the debugging output associated with mutexes are not compiled.
 To